Moenmyna/Mass-Image-CC/README.md

-# Mass image conversion scripts
+# Mass image compression and conversion scripts

 This repo contains some bash scripts that I've made to help me reduce the size of images on my drives.